Divorce Lawyers in Illinois

 Step 4: Serve Your Spouse

-After filing, your spouse must be formally notified of the divorce so they can be given a chance to respond.
+After filing, your spouse must be formally notified of the divorce so they can respond.

 Step 5: Work Toward Resolution

 From here, you’ll work with your attorney to gather documents, negotiate terms, and move toward a resolution.
-If you can’t agree, the case will go to trial.
+If you and your spouse can’t agree, the case will proceed to trial.

 FAQs About Divorce in Illinois